robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 keywords *deprecated*.
 This makes it easier to find old keywords from the test data and remove or replace them.

+Keywords can be deprecated by starting their documentation with text `*DEPRECATED`, case-sensitive, and having a closing `*` also on the first line of the documentation.
+For example, `*DEPRECATED*`, `*DEPRECATED.*`, and `*DEPRECATED in version 1.5.*` are all valid markers.

-Keywords are deprecated by starting their documentation with `*DEPRECATED*`.
-When these keywords are executed, a warning containing rest of the `short documentation`__ is written both into `the console and into separate Test Execution Errors section`__ in log files.
-For example, if following keyword is executed there will be a warning like shown below in the log file.
+When a deprecated keyword is executed, a deprecation warning is logged and the warning is shown also in `the console and the Test Execution Errors section in log files`__.
+The deprecation warning starts with text `Keyword '<name>' is deprecated.` and has rest of the `short documentation`__ after the deprecation marker, if any, afterwards.
+For example, if the following keyword is executed, there will be a warning like shown below in the log file.

 .. sourcecode:: python

     def example_keyword(argument):
-        """*DEPRECATED* Use keyword `Other Keyword` instead.
+        """*DEPRECATED!!* Use keyword `Other Keyword` instead.

-        This keyword does something to given `argument` and returns the result.
+        This keyword does something to given ``argument`` and returns results.
         """
         return do_something(argument)